sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This extension helps you connect your website to third-party services, like Google Universal Analytics and Facebook pixel.
+This extension helps you connect your website to third-party services, like Google Analytics and Meta Pixel.

 ## Overview